lanttern/Data_Aanlyst_Nanodegree_projects/Project5_Make Effective Data Visualization/README.md

 1) Set style for all path with increase of "stroke-width";

 2) To explore industries with increasing trends are challenge because there are many new emerged small industries with increasing trends, adding these industries will make the visualization too complex.
 To partially address this issue, I focused on industries with number of startups greater than 300.
-Then, I examined the changes of percentage of these industries overtime and found the following industries with increased trends: Real Estate, Travel, Fashion, Consulting, Education, Social Media.
+Then, I examined the changes of percentage of these industries overtime and found the following industries with increased trends in recent years: Real Estate, Travel, Fashion, Consulting, Education, Social Media.
 To simplify the graph, these industries are classified as "Other".

 3) Two typical trends were highlighted in the final plot: biotechnology and other.
 The final chart of the data visualization is shown below:
 ![alt tag](images/d3_final.png)
 The final code includes "index_final.html", "css/style_final.css", "js/myChart_final.js".

-## Feedback from Udacity Reviewer
+## Feedback from Udacity Reviewer #1
 ###### 1) The animations you put in work well.
 I like the tooltip that shows up when hovering.
 However, it'll help if there's some note on the chart that the lines are clickable.
 I wouldn't have known they were clickable if I hadn't gone through the javascript code.

 ###### 2) Also the visualization is quite wide.
 It doesn't fit on my laptop screen unless I zoom out.